iHimanshu-Mahajan/Authentication_System/README.md

-# Music App
+# User Authentication Application

-🎵 Music App is a simple JavaFX application that provides user authentication for accessing a music platform.
-Users can sign in or sign up for an account.
+🔑 User Authentication App is a straight forward JavaFX application that offers user authentication, allowing users to either sign in or create a new account.

 ## Features